TamasPetii/SynapseEngine/README.md

 - **Debug:** No optimizations, full debug symbols, and verbose logging.
 Best for step-by-step debugging.
 - **Release:** Optimized for performance (O2), but retains some logging and assertions for development testing.
 - **Dist (Distribution):** Maximum optimization, all debug symbols stripped, console disabled.
 This is the final version shipped to the user.

+## CI/CD Pipeline

+We utilize **GitHub Actions** to ensure code stability and automate the deployment process efficiently.

+- **Clean Room Testing:** Every push and pull request triggers a full build on a clean `windows-latest` virtual machine.
+This eliminates "it works on my machine" issues by verifying dependencies and paths in a fresh environment.
+- **Smart Caching:** To significantly reduce build times, the pipeline caches `vcpkg` binary artifacts.
+Third-party libraries are only rebuilt if `vcpkg.json` is modified.
+- **Automated Distribution:** Upon a successful build, the system compiles the project using the **Dist** configuration (optimized, stripped symbols) and automatically uploads the resulting binaries as a downloadable artifact.